-Here are the benefits you should know about:
+Here are the benefits you should know about that are available in Minnesota:

-Medicare supplements in Minnesota all cover a set of basic benefits.
+There are two types of Medicare Supplement plans in Minnesota.
+They are called the Basic plan and the Extended Basic plan.
+Both Medicare supplements in Minnesota all cover a set of basic benefits.
 These benefits include the coinsurance for Part A and Part B, 3 pints of blood per year and some hospice and home health services.
-It also includes 100 days in a Skilled Nursing Facility, 50% of costs for outpatient mental healthcare, and 80% coverage for any medical expenses you may incur for emergency medical care in a foreign country.

 Any beneficiary enrolling in Medigap can rest assured that these minimum benefits are included no matter which Medigap plan you purchase and no matter which insurance company you buy that plan from.